Ahsome/NIMA-Notes/Med Notes/Diseases/Cardiology/Heart Failure.md

 	- ISSUES – hyperkalaemia in CKD patients.
 -   Diuretics – used to reduce the symptoms of fluid overload.
 Good for improving quality of life.
 There is no evidence that it improves mortality.
 	- Frusemide, thiazides (SPIRO counts too)
--   Digoxin (last line) – positive inotrope and is the last line therapy in end stage heart failure patients.
+-   Digoxin (last line) – positive inotrope and is the last line therapy in **end stage heart failure patients**.
 Improves cardiac output.
 	- Useful as it wont lower your blood pressure - 500mg if renal function is ok
 	- Renal excretion – careful dosing in CKD.
+	- **Do not use** in otherwise not end stage as increased mortality

 #### Devices
 - 3 months after (timeframe)